qiming2/qiming2.github.io/source/_posts/baycentric-coordinates.md

   \gamma = {\Frac{AreaQAB}{AreaABC}}\label{eq4}
 \end{equation}

-To calculate the baycentric coordinates we need to calculate the areas of all the subtriangles as well area of the triangle ABC.
+To calculate the baycentric coordinates we need to calculate the areas of all the subtriangles as well as area of the triangle ABC.
 And this is pretty easy because of normal vector!
 Remember that half of the magnitude of a normal vector for one triangle is the area of that triangle:

 \begin{equation}
   AreaABC = {||(B - A) \times (C - A)|| \over 2} \label{eq5}